Mosquito Control Around Homes and in Communities

 Whether applying pesticides yourself or hiring a professional service, please remember that insecticide can drift, i.e., can be carried by wind onto someone else’s property.
 Regardless of the amount of chemical involved, “drift” is actually illegal no matter how small of the quantity travels goes off-site.
 Before using chemicals on your property, you should take these precautions:

-- If you’re hiring a professional applicator, request a copy of the product label for the pesticide(s) that they will use.
+- If you hire a professional applicator, ask for a copy of the product label for the pesticide(s) that they will use.
 Some products advertised as “natural” or “the ingredient found in chrysanthemum flowers” are actually synthetic pesticides (called “pyrethroids”) which are toxic to many other insects including beneficial ones (such as ground beetles, lady beetles, lacewings, and honey bees).
 These products are also highly toxic to fish.
 Be careful when treating near decorative fish ponds.

 - Talk to your neighbors about when and where you plan to treat your yard.